April 18, 2015

 A younger Yogi not as thrilled by Cindy's advances.

-Hanna-Barbera’s final attempt at the babyfication craze was also their final attempt at a Yogi Bear series.
 Yo Yogi!
-Was Yogi Bear’s (Greg Burson) third ensemble series with him as the title character, following Yogi’s Gang and Yogi’s Space Race.
-It reunited him with Boo Boo (Don Messick) and Cindy (Kath Soucie) as well as frequent co-stars Huckleberry Hound (Greg Berg) and Snagglepuss (Burson).
-Dick Dastardly (Rob Paulsen) and Muttley (Messick) also returned as frequent series villains to plague them once again.
+Was Yogi Bear’s (Greg Burson) fourth ensemble series with him as the title character, following Yogi’s Gang, Yogi’s Space Race and Yogi’s Treasure Hunt.
+It featured co-stars Boo Boo (Don Messick) and Cindy (Kath Soucie) and reunited them with frequent co-stars Huckleberry Hound (Greg Berg) and Snagglepuss (Burson).
+Dick Dastardly (Rob Paulsen) and Muttley (Messick) also returned as series villains to plague them once again.
 The big difference?
-All the characters were younger than when audiences came to know them.
+All the characters were younger than when audiences came to know them, as this was Hanna-Barbera’s final attempt at the babyfication craze—as well as their final attempt at a dedicated Yogi series before the studio’s eventual absorption into Warner Bros.
+Animation.

 The characters of Yo Yogi! from the show's press kit.

 Portrayed as 14-year-olds (Dastardly and Muttley a bit younger than that), the characters were all given a very 90s clothing make-over (in that most of them started wearing clothing).
-Yogi’s hat and tie were turned purple, and he was given matching sneakers, a green vest, and a green and yellow jacket with the sleeves rolled up.
-Boo Boo’s bowtie was joined by a blue and yellow ball cap, white shorts and a red and yellow long t-shirt.
-Cindy wore a white dress and matching boots with pink leggings and a pink jacket.
-Huck had a backwards orange ball cap and a blue shirt over another orange shirt with an up-turned collar.
-Snagglepuss had a yellow shirt, baseball jacket and jeans with rolled up cuffs with a pair of sunglasses with flip-up lenses.
+Yogi’s traditional hat and tie were turned purple, and he was given matching sneakers, a green vest, and a green and yellow jacket with the sleeves rolled up; Boo Boo’s bowtie was joined by a blue and yellow ball cap, white shorts and a red and yellow long t-shirt; Cindy wore a white dress and matching boots with pink leggings and a pink jacket; Huck had a backwards orange ball cap and a blue shirt over another orange shirt with an up-turned collar; and Snagglepuss had a yellow shirt, baseball jacket and jeans with rolled up cuffs and a pair of sunglasses with flip-up lenses.
 Dastdardly’s wardrobe closely resembled what he wore in Dastardly and Muttley in their Flying Machines, however he was sans his trademarked mustache due to the character’s age.
 He did ride a bicycle that bore a resemblance to the Mean Machine he drove in Wacky Races

 Promotional art of Jellystone Mall from the Yo Yogi! press kit.

-The action was moved from Jellystone Park to the new Jellystone Mall in Jellystone Town in the country of Jellystone (okay, that last one was a fake to keep the theme rolling).
-The mall was owned by other Hanna-Barbera stalwart “Diamond” Doggie Daddy (John Stephenson) and featured a lot of natural elements amongst all its stores, such as a large tree in the center of it all where Huck liked to relax.
+The action was moved from Jellystone Park to the new Jellystone Mall in Jellystone Town (surprisingly not in the country of Jellystone).
+The mall was owned by other Hanna-Barbera stalwart “Diamond” Doggie Daddy (John Stephenson) and featured a lot of natural elements amongst all its stores; such as a large tree in the center of it all where Huck liked to relax.
 Yogi’s gang all worked there as members of the Lost and Found Detective Agency under the supervision of Officer Smith (Burson).
-Yogi and his gang would be involved with solving mysteries and stopping crimes in and around the mall, while also dealing with mischief caused by Dastardly and Muttley and new character Roxey Bear (Gail Matthius); a green bear who wore punk rocker attire and served as Cindy’s primary rival.
+They would be involved with solving mysteries and stopping crimes in and around the mall, while also dealing with mischief caused by Dastardly and Muttley and new character Roxey Bear (Gail Matthius); a green bear that wore punk rocker attire and served as Cindy’s primary rival.

 Behind the scenes from Yogi Bear Magazine.

-Many stores were featured in the mall, and all of them either employing or owned by other Hanna-Barbera characters; many of which were still in adult form, unlike the series stars.
-Yogi’s favorite hangout was the Picnic Basket Food Court run by Loopy De Loop, which looked like a giant picnic basket on a blanket; Peter Potamus’ Plant palace run by Peter Potamus (Frank Welker) and So So (Messick); Crooks ‘N’ Books bookstore run by Blabber Mouse; and The Invention Dimension, a computer store run by Secret Squirrel’s (Soucie) uncle, Uncle Undercover (Burson).
-Other stories included Boot Borough, a shoe store, Aunt Annie’s Antique Aquarium, an antique store, Imovieplex, a movie theater, and The Broccoli Republic, a supermarket and a play on the name of The Banana Republic.
+Many of the mall’s stores either employed or were owned by other Hanna-Barbera characters; many of which were still in adult form, unlike the series stars.
+Yogi’s favorite hangout was the Picnic Basket Food Court run by Loopy De Loop (Burson), which looked like a giant picnic basket on a blanket; Peter Potamus’ Plant palace run by Peter Potamus (also Burson) and So So (Messick); Crooks ‘N’ Books bookstore run by Blabber Mouse (Hal Smith); and The Invention Dimension, a computer store run by Secret Squirrel’s (Soucie) uncle, Uncle Undercover (Burson).
+Other stories included shoe store Boot Borough, Aunt Annie’s Antique Aquarium, movie theater Imovieplex, and supermarket The Broccoli Republic (a play on The Banana Republic).
 A cheese cottage was also owned by Mr. Jinks (Stephenson) and was inhabited by cheese-stealing Pixie (Messick) and Dixie (Patric Zimmerman).

 Yogi, at any age, still answers to a Smith.